-- For longer-term rationalization and adoption results, Data Leaders should look towards BI Fabric vendors that better their data communication strategy by drastically improving the User Experience.
+- For longer-term rationalization and adoption results, Data Leaders should look towards BI Fabric vendors that better their data communication strategy by drastically improving the customer-facing User Experience.

-- Simplifying the way data is communicated will impact adoption rates, rationalization, consolidation, and ultimately, value.
+- Simplifying the way data is communicated will impact adoption rates, rationalization, consolidation and ultimately, value.

 Weak Positioning in BI

 For example, mobility in BI is still a matter of discussion and needs deployment consideration and time.
-Also, the loading time of visualizations often takes 10 seconds because of the large volumes of data ingested; thereafter degrading the user experience and leading to abandoning rates of BI tools.
+Also, the loading time of visualizations often takes 10 seconds because of the large volumes of data ingested; thereafter degrading the user experience and leading to abandon rates of BI tools.

-It is also not uncommon to hear about customers limiting their dashboards to 3 to 4 KPIs for their business users in order to limit complexity.
+It is also not uncommon to hear about customers limiting their large-scale-deployment dashboards to 3 to 4 KPIs for their business users in order to limit complexity.
 However, if attaining a data culture at scale is the customer’s goal, their workforce will need to be comfortable looking at more metrics to be better informed, independently of their data literacy level and without the issue of complexity taking place.

-- The market talks about Augmented Analytics* and the automated delivery of insights through Natural Language Generation/Processing.
-However, a picture is worth a thousand words, this is why NLG (Text & Voice) won’t replace the delivery of insights on a graphical visual format.
-If the graphical delivery of insights as we know it today and called “dashboards” is not working for business users, it is surprising that vendors haven’t revised the visual delivery of information already.
+The market talks about Augmented Analytics and the automated delivery of insights through Natural Language Generation/Processing.
+However, a picture is worth a thousand words, this is why NLG (Text & Voice) will not replace the delivery of insights on a graphical visual format.
+If the graphical delivery of insights as we know it today and call “dashboards” is not working for business users, it is surprising that vendors haven’t revised the visual delivery of information already.
 Vendors also know how much progress and work is required to get a flawless AI and human/machine interaction for NLP/G to work.
 Hence, if BI solutions are not being widely adopted effortlessly, why haven’t vendors reviewed the way data has been delivered graphically in these last decades?

-Augmented analytics* is the use of enabling technologies such as machine learning and AI to assist with data preparation, insight generation, and insight explanation to augment how people explore and analyze data in analytics and BI platforms.
+“Augmented analytics”* is the use of enabling technologies such as machine learning and AI to assist with data preparation, insight generation, and insight explanation to augment how people explore and analyze data in analytics and BI platforms.

-BI vendors have been on a constant quest to answer every need, tick every box in an RFP (Request for proposal) and do the necessary to get into the infamous magic square to win deals.
-This has pushed vendors to deploy new capabilities, front, and back-end, every month or quarter, to satisfy everyone with a single product, rather than a specific segment in the market.
+BI vendors have been on a constant quest to answer every need, tick every box in an RFP and do the necessary to get into the infamous magic square to win deals.
+This has pushed vendors to deploy new capabilities, front- and back-end, every month or quarter, to satisfy everyone, rather than a specific segment in the market.
 Today the only question you’ll ever need to ask is “does your tool do” to which you’ll get an instant “Yes”.
 The vendors’ strategy of “talking to everyone” has led to similar capabilities, generally undifferentiated offerings, and a lack of focus on who their product is made for.